Katie Burrell, LMSW

 Our mind believes what we tell it.
 Suppose when you’re under stress you tell yourself something like “I am a bad person” or “I screw up everything.”
 These kinds of statements have a powerful impact on our mood by making us feel guilty, helpless, and alone.

 I use cognitive behavioral therapy (CBT) to address this kind of negative self-talk.
 I’ll help you to recognize and change the underlying thoughts and beliefs that are the source of anxiety, depression, and other forms of distress.
-Through our work, you can begin to accept yourself, feel more confident, and face the problems that you’ve been avoiding.
+Through our work, you can begin to accept yourself, feel more confident and face the problems you’ve been avoiding.

 Cognitive Processing Therapy